bdelbosc/jqpoc/README.md

 ### Thread safety

 The JobQueue use a dedicated Jedis connection which is not thread safe.
-This means that JobQueue is not thread safe and should not be shared.
+This means that JobQueue is not thread safe.
 Each worker has to create its own JobQueue.

 Using a Jedis connection pool may make the JobQueue thread safe.
 But